cloudmesh-community/book/chapters/pi/setup-ultimate.md

 * [ ] <https://github.com/cloudmesh-community/book/blob/master/chapters/pi/kubernetes/417/pi-kubernetes.md>

 As you see everyone duplicated in part the steps.
 So what we need is a single section that describes the cm-burn procedure, but also the steps needed by hand for those that can not afford the $50 investment of the mount prg.

 Next we propose an outline.
-Help improving the outline than contribute here to this single document while not replicationg sections but refer to sections if needed.
+Help improving the outline than contribute here to this single document while not replicating sections but refer to sections if needed.
 IF difference between windows osx and linux, aslo include the differences.

 ## Image Choice

-WHen it comes to the operating system install, we have multiple options.
-One of the options you will find is the instalation of what is called NOOBS.
-NOOBS is actually not an operating system, but it installs an operating syste.
-Nobbs has the feature to install an opearting system of choice on the Raspberry.
+When it comes to the operating system install, we have multiple options.
+One of the options you will find is the installation of what is called NOOBS.
+NOOBS is actually not an operating system, but it installs an operating system.
+Nobbs has the feature to install an operating system of choice on the Raspberry.
 It aslo allows to recover from a faulty OS.
 A good introduction that showcases some of the features of NOOBS is available at: